mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ## Overview
 Mixpanel currently has three versions of ID management:

-- Prior to March 2020, we only had 1 version that leverages primarily on aliasing to join the 1st anonymous state to the identified state.
+- Prior to March 2020, we only had 1 version that merges a user's very first anonymous state to the identified state (typically on sign-up when a User ID is created).
 We will refer to this as **Legacy ID Management** (or Legacy for short).
--  In March 2020, we released **Original ID Merge** (formerly known as just "ID Merge"), which supports retroactive identity merging by storing multiple Distinct IDs in an ID cluster.
-This enabled the merging of multiple anonymous states to an identified state across multiple devices and platforms.
+- In March 2020, we released **Original ID Merge** (formerly known as just "ID Merge"), which supports retroactive identity merging, enabling the merging of multiple anonymous states to an identified state across multiple devices and platforms.
 - In March 2023, we released **Simplified ID Merge** to remove the complexities of having to rely on different [identity methods](https://developer.mixpanel.com/reference/create-identity) (i.e. \$identify, \$create_alias, \$merge) for different merging scenarios.
 This also removed the need to cap Distinct IDs at 500 in an ID cluster.

 To determine your current ID Management version, navigate to <b>Identity Merge</b> setting under your [Organization Settings](https://mixpanel.com/settings/org/id-management) (for Organization Owners/Admins) or [Project Settings](https://mixpanel.com/settings/project/id-management) (for Project Owners/Admins).